CoolProp/CoolProp/Web/fluid_properties/Incompressibles.rst

 .. note::
    The internal routines for the incompressibles were updated 2015-02-10, the documentation is not fully updated.
    We are going to add the new equation as soon as possible, probably mid-March 2015.
+Please be patient.

 .. .. math::
 ..